July 24, 2024 companion plants for alyssum

 Why Lobelia?

-Lobelia’s trailing habit and vibrant blue flowers make it a perfect match for alyssum.
+Lobelia is a striking blue flower that goes well with alyssum.
 It works well in hanging baskets and as an edging plant.

 Growing Lobelia